 The system may program the device by word or byte, depending on the state of the BYTE# pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verifies the programmed cell margin.
 Table 14 shows the address and data requirements for the byte program command sequence.
-Note that the autoselect, SecSi Sector, and CFI modes are unavailable while a programming operation is in progress.

-When the Embedded Program algorithm is complete, the device then returns to the read mode and addresses are no longer latched.
+When the Embedded Program algorithm is complete, that bank then returns to the read mode and addresses are no longer latched.
 The system can determine the status of the program operation by using DQ7, DQ6, or RY/BY#.
 Refer to the Write Operation Status section for information on these status bits.

 Any commands written to the device during the Embedded Program Algorithm are ignored.
 Note that a hardware reset immediately terminates the program operation.
-The program command sequence should be reinitiated once the device has returned to the read mode, to ensure data integrity.
+The program command sequence should be reinitiated once that bank has returned to the read mode, to ensure data integrity.

 Programming is allowed in any sequence and across sector boundaries.
 A bit cannot be programmed from "0" back to a "1."
-Attempting to do so may cause the device to set DQ5 = 1, or cause the DQ7 and DQ6 status bits to indicate the operation was successful.
+Attempting to do so may cause that bank to set DQ5 = 1, or cause the DQ7 and DQ6 status bits to indicate the operation was successful.
 However, a succeeding read will show that the data is still "0."
 Only erase operations can convert a "0" to a "1."